oidoid/nature-elsewhere/readme.md

   school seeing Java applets on the way out but people had done so many cool things with them.
 I think JavaScript has since supplanted applets and has a great wealth of neat stuff.
 - Reasonable typing.
-Interface type resolution has also been powerful.
+Nice duck typing and inference have also been powerful.
 - Platform support for GL, DOM, and application development.
 - Very good IDE support and tooling.
 The refactors are ok, not as good as in the C++ or Java toolchains, but I couldn't be happier to not be using a Java